FactomProject/FactomDocs/DeveloperGuide/install.md

 	$ which factom-cli
 	/usr/bin/factom-cli

-Once the Factom Binaries have been installed successfully run ``$ factomd`` and let it sync with the Factom Network.
-This may take a little time if it is the first time running factomd on a new machiene.
+Once the Factom Binaries have been installed successfully, run ``$ factomd`` and let it sync with the Factom network.
+This may take a little time if it is the first time running factomd on a new machine.

-You are now running a factom client on your machene!
+You are now running a factom client on your machine!

 Installing on a Mac
 ---